 Motown, The Motor City, Hockeytown.
 Detroit is a proud, blue-collar, mid-western city that at one time was home to 1.86 million people.
 It has since fallen from grace but is absolutely on the upswing.
 Even in the city’s darkest of times, the Red Wings have been a bright spot for many Detroiters, people who have pride and character, defining themselves by their work ethic and resilience.

 There are players throughout Red Wings’ history who personify these traits and are immediately embraced by the city.
 The players on this list had heart and grit when they laced up their skates wearing the winged wheel on their sweater, and the fans will be forever grateful.

 10. Niklas Kronwall

-Though he was not the biggest defenseman in the league, Niklas Kronwall, standing six feet tall and weighing 194 pounds, delivered some of the most devastating hip checks the NHL has ever seen.
+Though he was not the biggest defenseman in the league, Niklas Kronwall, standing at 6-foot and weighing 194 pounds, delivered some of the most devastating hip checks the NHL has ever seen.
 Players who were on the receiving end of the hit would often open their eyes only to be staring up at the rafters and hearing the crowd roar, “You got Kronwalled!”
 Kronwall is just one of 28 players to be a part of the exclusive Triple Gold Club.
 Players who receive this title have won gold medals at the Olympics, the World Championship, and the Stanley Cup.

-Finishing third in all-time games played by a Red Wings’ defensemen, with 953 games played, Kronwall was also gifted offensively, scoring 83 goals and 349 assists throughout his 16-season career.
+Finishing third in all-time games played by a Red Wings’ defenseman, with 953 games played, Kronwall was also gifted offensively, scoring 83 goals and 349 assists throughout his 16-season career.
 He finished fourth in total points by a Red Wings’ defender, trailing only Nicklas Lidstrom, Red Kelly, and Reed Larson.

 9. Brendan Shanahan